BranchMetrics/ios-branch-deep-linking-attribution/README.md

 ![Branch Fabric Keys](docs/images/branch-fabric-key-plist.png)

-### Register a URI Scheme Direct Deep Linking (Optional but Recommended)
+### Register a URI Scheme

-You can register your app to respond to direct deep links (yourapp:// in a mobile browser) by adding a URI scheme in the YourProject-Info.plist file.
+Register your app to respond to direct deep links (yourapp:// in a mobile browser) by adding a URI scheme in the YourProject-Info.plist file.
 Make sure to change **yourapp** to a unique string that represents your app name.

 1. In Xcode, click on YourProject-Info.plist on the left.
 1. Find URL Types and click the right arrow.
 (If it doesn't exist, right click anywhere and choose Add Row.
 Scroll down and choose URL Types).
-1. Add "yourapp," where yourapp is a unique string for your app, as an item in URL Schemes as below:
+1. Add "yourapp," where yourapp is a unique string for your app, as an item in URL Schemes as below.

+   _Caution: Your apps URI scheme must be the first scheme defined (item 0) in the list._

+   If you have multiple schemes defined, such as a Facebook login URI, make your app's URI scheme the first one in the list so the Branch SDK knows the URI specific to your app.

 ![URL Scheme Demo](https://s3-us-west-1.amazonaws.com/branchhost/urlScheme.png)

 Alternatively, you can add the URI scheme in your project's Info page.